RayHightower/RayHightower.com/about/index.markdown

 After the pivot to software development, WisdomGroup completed web and mobile projects in multiple industries: healthcare, financial services, high performance computing, e-commerce, travel, event management, and not-for-profit.
 Each successful project led to larger opportunities and a stronger reputation for the company, culminating in the acquisition by 8th Light in 2016.

-Hightower launched [Bridgetown Partners](https://bridgetownpartners.com) in 2019.
-The new venture operates at the intersection of commercial real estate and software development.
+Hightower's latest venture, [Bridgetown Partners](https://bridgetownpartners.com), serves clients at the intersection of commercial real estate and software development.

 ### Other Stuff